manifoldmarkets/manifold/docs/docs/faq.md

 1. Place your limit order.
 If you place an upper and lower bound then when fully filled equal shares of each type will have been bought.
 2. View your open orders.
-3. If another user bets (in this case, Dev Manifold Questions) you will see your limit order updated showing how much it has been filled.
+3. If another user bets (in this case, Dev Manifold Markets) you will see your limit order updated showing how much it has been filled.
 In this case, M217 worth of No shares was bought.

 ### What is the liquidity pool?